 Airship's SDK and Airship API are fundamental to the platform, as they are the mechanisms for registering channels.
 Channel registration is a basic requirement for sending notifications; you cannot send notifications to a channel that is not registered or in the process of becoming registered.

 The SDK enables communications with mobile devices and web browsers; it makes devices and browsers Airship clients.
 You will bundle the SDK with your app or website to register and issue notifications to mobile devices and web browsers.

-For an Open Platform Platform where an SDK is not available, and channel registration and manipulation is handled via the Channels API.
+For an Open Platform A platform for which an SDK is not available, and channel registration and manipulation are handled via the Channels API.
 Examples: Open Channels, Email. , you will use our Channels API to register and manage the opt-in/opt-out status of end users.